astorm/pestle/docs/magento2-mvc.md

         @argument template Template File? [content.phtml]
         @argument layout Layout (ignored for adminhtml) ?
 [1column]

-The `magento2:generate:view` command allows you to generate the files needed to add a "Magento View" to your system.
-View here is a sort of loose concept -- what this command actually does is allow you to generate-or-edit a Magento layout handle XML file, auto generate layout handle XML code that will add a block to the `content` container block, add a new class and `phtml` template for the block.
+The `magento2:generate:view` command allows you to generate a "Magento View".
+View here is a loose concept -- what this command actually does is allow you to generate-or-edit a Magento layout handle XML file, auto generate layout handle XML code that will add a block to the `content` container block, add a new class and `phtml` template for the block.

 **Interactive Invocation**